marcinwiacek/pl1/readme.md

     * in generall they were not able to achieve more than 10-15h in the normal work (Clevo L140MU is exception and [sometimes I was able to achieve even 36h](https://mwiacek.com/www/?q=node/480), but it has bigger 73Wh battery and requires disabling Wi-Fi, Bluetooth, low brightness, etc.).
+    * currently we have in fact duopol (where is this famous Intel's drawer with new ideas?), when few years ago they were many companies producing such cores (I found even some open-source designs like ao486)

-    I'm not very suprised with this:
+    I'm not very suprised with problems:

     * x86 was designed in totally different world and it didn't had in mind in first place good power energy handling (additionall current mainstream Windows is totally